UndefinedConcept/UndefinedConcept.github.io/README.md

     </p>
 </div>

-Welcome to my personal portfolio site's repo! ✨ It is still under development and uses Lorem Ipsum as placeholders.
-It was heavily inspired by [Brittany Chiang's website v5](https://brittanychiang.com/).
+Welcome to my personal portfolio site's repo! ✨ It was heavily inspired by [Brittany Chiang's website v5](https://brittanychiang.com/).
 I'm continuously updating it with new content and improvements, so stay tuned for more!

 Feel free to explore and provide feedback! 💬